shahedpy/shahedpy/README.md

 ## Projects
 - SIMT App
-  - Mobile app for students and web app for college management
+  - Web Application: Use by college management team, developed using php
-  - Mobile app using Java and Web app using Php
+  - Mobile Application: Use by students, developed using Java

 ## Certifications
 - Computer Office Application, 2011